PoisotLab/ms_metaweb_perspectives/README.md

 management.
 In a recent overview of the field of ecological network prediction,
 @Strydom2021Roadmap identified two challenges of interest to the prediction of interactions at large scales.
-First, there is a relative scarcity of relevant data in most places globally -- restricting the inference of interactions to locations where least required (and leaves us unable to make inference in data scarce regions); second, accurate predictors are important for accurate predictions, and the lack of methods that can leverage a small amount of *accurate* data is a serious impediment to our predictive ability.
+First, there is a relative scarcity of relevant data in most places globally -- which, due to the limitations in most predictive methods, restricts the ability to infer interactions to locations where it is least required (*i.e.* regions where we already have interaction data) leaving us unable to make inference in data scarce regions (where we most need it);
+second, accurate predictors are important for accurate predictions, and the lack of methods that can leverage a small amount of *accurate* data is a serious impediment to our predictive ability.
 In most places, our most reliable biodiversity knowledge is that of a species pool where a set of potentially interacting species in a given area could occur: through the analysis of databases like the Global Biodiversity Information Facility (GBIF) or the International Union for the Conservation of Nature (IUCN), it is possible to construct a list of species for a region of interest; however inferring the potential interactions between these species still remains a challenge.

 Following the definition of @Dunne2006Network, a metaweb is the ecological network analogue to the species pool; specifically, it inventories all